 The Qurbani story refers to the sacrifice that Ibrahim (AS) was willing to make under Allah’s (SWT) command.
 In the Qur’an, Allah (SWT) addressed Ibrahim (AS) in a dream in order to tell him that he must sacrifice the most precious thing in his life.
-Ibrahim’s most prized possession was his son, Ismail (AS), and he knew he had to make the ultimate sacrifice.
+Ibrahim’s (AS) most prized possession was his son, Ismail (AS), and he knew he had to make the ultimate sacrifice.

 Upon explaining his dream to Ismail (AS), both parties agreed without question that this was a command they had to obey.
-Therefore, the pair made their way to the top of Mount Arafat in order to make the sacrifice; however, Ismail (AS) requested to be bound by ropes to inhibit him from struggling, meanwhile, Ibrahim (AS) wore a blindfold to prevent him from seeing his son suffering.
+Therefore, the pair made their way to the top of Mount Arafat in order to make the sacrifice; however, Ismail (AS) requested to be bound by ropes to inhibit him from struggling.
+Meanwhile, Ibrahim (AS) wore a blindfold to prevent him from seeing his son suffering.

-To Ibrahim’s (AS) knowledge, he sacrificed his son, yet he removed his blindfold to find Ismail (AS) alive and well, whilst a slaughtered ram lay in front of him.
-As a reward for the pair’s unwavering loyalty to Him, Allah (SWT) saved Ismail by replacing him with a ram.
+To Ibrahim’s (AS) knowledge, he sacrificed his son, yet he removed his blindfold to find Ismail (AS) alive and well whilst a slaughtered ram lay in front of him.
+As a reward for the pair’s unwavering loyalty to Him, Allah (SWT) saved Ismail (AS) by replacing him with a ram.
 It’s clear that those who are willing to give everything to Allah (SWT) will be gifted by Him in return.

 Mount Arafat can be found just 20 kilometres to the right of Mecca and peaks at roughly 70 metres above sea level.
 This is the highest point in the centre of the Plain of Arafat.

 As previously mentioned, the first Qurbani isn’t the only notable event to have occurred at Mount Arafat.
-For instance, it’s believed that Allah (SWT) forgave Adam’s (AS) first sin that led to his expel from heaven atop this mountain.
+For instance, it’s believed that Allah (SWT) forgave Adam’s (AS) first sin that led to his expulsion from heaven atop this mountain.
 Additionally, it’s thought that Mount Arafat is the location of Adam (AS) and Hawa’s reunion after they fell from heaven.
 It’s due to this that Mount Arafat is often regarded as the perfect site to pray for a marital life partner.